wowpin/dumserver/README.md

 A modern Python MU* engine - re-imagined, actively developed and properly tracked.

 ## What is it?
-DUM is a hobby project aiming to continue developing a feature-rich Python codebase for a MUD style game.
+DUM is a hobby project aiming to develop a feature-rich Python codebase for a sci-fi MUD style game.
 It is building on brillinat work by Mark Frimston, be sure to check out his Mud-Pi project (https://github.com/Frimkron/mud-pi).

 ## Try it out!
 New Webclient is live!
 Go ahead an check out DUM at http://playdum.dynu.net